 - Decrease feelings of stress and being overwhelmed

 For people with a chronic lung condition such as pulmonary fibrosis or COPD, combatting stress and anxiety can be a daily battle.
 Try yoga breathing for a week and see how you feel.
 The resulting calmness can be transformative.

-If you or a loved one suffers from a chronic lung disease and are interested in exploring all treatment options, think about trying stem cell therapy.
-Many people have experienced an improvement in their quality of life after receiving stem cell therapy for various lung conditions.
+If you or a loved one suffers from a chronic lung disease and are interested in exploring all treatment options, think about trying cellular therapy.
+Many people have experienced an improvement in their quality of life after receiving cellular therapy for various lung conditions.
 For more information, contact us by calling (800) 729-3065 to speak directly with a patient coordinator.